szeweq/mc-repack/README.md

 MC-Repack shows all errors happened during repacking.
 Most of them are errors that can be simply ignored (like `trailing comma at line X column Y`).

 ## How to contribute?
-The easiest way to contribute is to share this to others.
+The easiest way to contribute is to share this with others on social media.

+There is a lot of things that should be fixed or optimized.
+New feature ideas are welcome, just file an issue.

 ## Can I use it outside Minecraft?
 Yes.
 The tool does not recognize that a `.jar` file is not a Minecraft mod.